 No one could see anyone else or move about for three days.
 Yet all the Israelites had light in the places where they lived. — Exodus 10:23

-In this week’s reading, we encounter the ninth of the 10 plagues – darkness.
-The Bible relates that the darkness wasn’t merely the absence of light.
+Right before the final plague, God sent a profound darkness upon the land of Egypt.
+This darkness wasn’t merely the absence of light.
 It had a physical presence of its own.
 It was tangible and so thick that people were unable to move around.
 The Jewish sages commented that the darkness was “as thick as a golden dinar,” a type of coin.
 What are the sages trying to teach us by describing the darkness in this way?

 The sages are teaching us a lesson that extends beyond the times of Egypt and the Exodus.
 The dinar is a symbol for material pursuit – our human desire for wealth and riches.
 The darkness described in the verse still plagues us today.
 The sages teach that the worst kind of darkness in the world is the kind where “No one could see anyone else.”
 It’s the kind of darkness that blinds us to the people around us.